rhysd/dot-github/.github/CONTRIBUTING.md

 ## Language

-I'm Japanese and not good English user.
-So Japanese is the best language to communicate, but of course English is OK.
+Please use either Japanese or English, Japanese is the preferred language as I am a native Japanese speaker and my English is sometimes limited.

 ## Templates

-Please use issue/PR templates which are inserted automatically.
+Please use the issue/PR templates which are inserted automatically.